 High values for these counters (excessive paging) indicate disk access of generally 4 KB per page fault on x86 and x64 versions of Windows and Windows Server.
 This disk access might or might not be related to page file activity but may contribute to poor disk performance that can cause system-wide delays if the related disks are overwhelmed.

 Therefore, we recommend that you monitor the disk performance of the logical disks that host a page file in correlation with these counters.
-Be aware that a system that has a sustained 100 hard page faults per second experiences 400 KB per second disk transfers.
-Most 7,200 RPM disk drives can handle about 5 MB per second at an IO size of 16 KB or 800 KB per second at an IO size of 4 KB.
+A system that has a sustained 100 hard page faults per second experiences 400 KB per second disk transfers.
+Most 7,200-RPM disk drives can handle about 5 MB per second at an IO size of 16 KB or 800 KB per second at an IO size of 4 KB.
 No performance counter directly measures which logical disk the hard page faults are resolved for.

 \Paging File(*)% Usage

 The \Paging File(*)% Usage performance counter measures the percentage of usage of each page file.
-100 percent usage of a page file does not indicate a performance problem as long as the system commit limit is not reached by the system commit charge, and if a significant amount of memory is not waiting to be written to a page file.
+100 percent usage of a page file doesn't indicate a performance problem as long as the system commit limit isn't reached by the system commit charge, and if a significant amount of memory isn't waiting to be written to a page file.

 The size of the Modified Page List (\Memory\Modified Page List Bytes) is the total of modified data that is waiting to be written to disk.